fewangsit/vue-developer-docs/docs/style-guide/documenting-code.md

         // Code implementation
     }
     ```
-7.  **Add Comments When Fixing Bugs**: When fixing bugs, comment the solution or workaround.

-    **Example**:

-    ```typescript
-    // Fixed issue #1425: Mouse events in Firefox 2 would not fire if dragged outside window function onMouseMove(event: MouseEvent) { ... }
-    ```
-8.  **Add Comments On Unfinished Code**: When you’re committing unfinished code/code used for debugging, tag them with a TODO comment, so that you won’t forget to complete them.
+7.  **Add Comments On Unfinished Code**: When you’re committing unfinished code/code used for debugging, tag them with a TODO comment, so that you won’t forget to complete them.

     **Example**: